Azure/azure-sdk/releases/2021-02/java.md

 - Updates dependencies for azure-core-amqp and azure-storage-blob.

+### Azure Communication Administration will be deprecated

+- Identity client is moved to new package Azure Communication Identity.
+- Phone number adminstration will be moved into a new package Azure Communication Phone Numbers.

 ### Azure Communication Common 1.0.0-beta.4 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/azure-communication-common_1.0.0-beta.4/sdk/communication/azure-communication-common/CHANGELOG.md#100-beta4-2021-02-09)

 #### Breaking Changes

-- Renamed `CommunicationUserCredential` to `CommunicationTokenCredential`
+- Renamed `CommunicationUserCredential` to `CommunicationTokenCredential`.
-- Replaced constructor `CommunicationTokenCredential(TokenRefresher tokenRefresher, String initialToken, boolean refreshProactively)` and `CommunicationTokenCredential(TokenRefresher tokenRefresher)` with `CommunicationTokenCredential(CommunicationTokenRefreshOptions tokenRefreshOptions)`
+- Replaced constructor `CommunicationTokenCredential(TokenRefresher tokenRefresher, String initialToken, boolean refreshProactively)` and `CommunicationTokenCredential(TokenRefresher tokenRefresher)` with `CommunicationTokenCredential(CommunicationTokenRefreshOptions tokenRefreshOptions)`.
-- Renamed `PhoneNumber` to `PhoneNumberIdentifier`
+- Renamed `PhoneNumber` to `PhoneNumberIdentifier`.
-- Renamed `CommunicationUser` to `CommunicationUserIdentifier`
+- Renamed `CommunicationUser` to `CommunicationUserIdentifier`.
-- Renamed `CallingApplication` to `CallingApplicationIdentifier`
+- Renamed `CallingApplication` to `CallingApplicationIdentifier`.

 #### New Features